daltonkdwyer/Planetary/readme.md

 Development History:
-    A) The Great Bug Hunt of Febuary 2023 (Jan-Feb '23) (aka being able to run simple signalling server on local machine, but doesn't work on heroku)
+    A) The Great Bug Hunt of Febuary 2023
+        (aka being able to run simple signalling server on local machine, but doesn't work on heroku)
         Bugs:
             1. Hadn't put 'eventlet==0.30.2' in the requirements.txt file
             2. AND need to downgrade python version!
 For some bizarre reason.
 Lives in the runtime.txt file

-    B) "Works locally, not remotely" (Feb-March '23)
+    B) "Works locally, not remotely"
         - I. Issue Description:
             - Can get video through when both local and remote peer are on the same WiFi network
                 - BUT fails when the peers are on different networks